-There are many other properties that can be ascribed to THC, CBD and the other cannabinoids listed above: they help with nausea, reduce inflammation, alleviate cramps etc. In fact, cannabinoids have already been connected with a variety of major impairments such as multiple sclerosis, Alzheimer’s, Parkinson’s, Tourette Syndrome, epilepsy, asthma and many others.
+There are many other properties that can be ascribed to THC, CBD and the other cannabinoids listed above: they can help with nausea, reduce inflammation, alleviate cramps etc. In fact, cannabinoids have already been studied in a variety of major impairments such as multiple sclerosis, Alzheimer’s, Parkinson’s, Tourette Syndrome, epilepsy, asthma and many others.

 There is also some information about other cannabinoids that are not currently the focus of research.
 These include, for example, cannabinol (CBN), cannabigerol (CBG), cannabidivarin (CBV) and cannabicyclol (CBL).
 In most cases, these cannabinoids share features that have already been discovered in stronger cannabinoids (e.g. in the media favourites THC and CBD).
 For the moment, however, they are not being researched sufficiently, which means that it will be some time in the future before we find out more about these mysterious compounds!

 Vaporizing or steaming cannabis is, as far as we can tell, the best method of absorbing cannabinoids.
 In addition, this a healthier mode of consumption, which will suit most people, including those who are unable to smoke cannabis due to medical issues with their lungs.

 Cannabinoids form part of many different types of research.
 Sadly, due to the current illegality of the cannabis plant in most countries, it can be difficult to find plant material that can legally be used for research.